kezoponk/slogin.php/README.md

 </p>

 ### Setup
-You need to enter these values in the "Credentials" class before using
+You need to enter these values in the "*Credentials*" class before using

 | Variable | Description |
 | --- | --- |